franktranvantu/java-annotations/README.md

-# The @SuppressWarnings Annotation - "static"
+# The @SuppressWarnings Annotation - "fallthrough"

-Here we get our first look at the @SuppressWarnings annotation.
-This annotation can be used to turn off compiler warnings - either all warnings or only certain ones.

-This section considers the warning a compiler gives you when you incorrectly call a static method.
+In a switch statement with many cases, it can be easy to accidentally leave off a break statement.

+And in some cases, this may be done intentionally to save a few lines of code.

+We can use the @SuppressWarnings annotation to control the compiler warnings about these scenarios when a break statement is missing and execution "falls through" to the next case.

 ```bash
 javac -Xlint -d out -cp src src/com/franktran/suppresswarnings/Main.java